BrunoPascoa76/CLE_Assignment_3/README.md

 #### Gaussian Kernel calculation

-//change this later

 - This CUDA kernel generates a 2D Gaussian filter by having each GPU thread compute one element of the n×n matrix.
 Each thread gets a unique linear index (idx), converts it to 2D coordinates (i,j) using division and module, then applies the Gaussian formula.

 #### Convolution (Gaussian filter)

-For the convolution kernel (used both in the gaussian and sobel filters), we utilized the same formula as the CPU version.
-However, by mapping each thread to a pixel, we were able to remove the 2 outermost loops (only needing 2 loops for applying the kernel to the neighbors).
+- The convolution kernel used in the gaussian and the sobel filters are the same (just being given different kernels).
-The only additional precaution needed was to have pixels in which the kernel would go out of bounds return immediately, leaving them untouched.
+- In this version, each thread uses its id and the block id to determine its own coordinates and any "border pixels" (pixels in which the kernel would be out of bounds) return immediately (being untouched).
+- Afterwards it applies the convolution by going through each neighboring pixel, applying the corresponding kernel weight and then summing it to the new value.

 #### min_max